PrairieLearn/PrairieLearn/docs/elements.md

 #### Integer range

 pl-integer-input can accept integers of unbounded size, however the correct answer will only be stored as the Python `int` if it is between -9007199254740991 and +9007199254740991 (between -(2^53 - 1) and +(2^53 - 1)).
 Otherwise, the correct answer will be stored as a string.
+Note that answers can include underscores (which are ignored).

 #### Example implementations